Increasing Ambition. Growing Investment. Accelerating Deployment.

 The day for BCSE begins with preparation and review of the latest news out of COP and the UNFCCC Daily Program, as well as a check-in at the daily business and industry NGO (BINGO) briefing hosted by the International Chamber of Commerce to get oriented for the day.

 Throughout the two weeks of COP, BCSE’s delegation works to support the international negotiations by advocating for ambitious global commitments to advance the clean energy transition, and demonstrating to countries and civil society the solutions the private sector can provide.
 Members of BCSE’s delegation provide energy efficiency, clean energy, and decarbonization technologies and services that help countries and communities reduce global greenhouse gas emissions, increase resilience, and meet their climate action goals.
+Learn more about BCSE’s advocacy objectives at COP 29 here.

 Although day-by-day schedules vary, BCSE’s delegation engages in this advocacy at COP by: